johnros/johnros.github.com/books.md

 14. Rasmussen, C.E and Williams C.K.I. __Gaussian Processes for Machine Learning__.
 The first time I felt I understand RKHS.

+15. Bai, Z., and Silverstein, J.W. __Spectral Analysis of Large Dimensional Random Matrices__.
+For random matrix theory.

+16. Allard, D. and Chilès, J.P. and Delfiner P. __Geostatistics: Modeling Spatial Uncertainty__.
+As the name suggests.

+17. Weihs, C. and Mersmann, O. and Ligges, U. __Foundations of Statistical Algorithms: With References to R Packages__.
+Another excellent reference on numerical analysis and algorithms.

+18. Nahmias, S. and Cheng, Y. __Production and operations analysis__.
+One-stop-shop for industrial statistics and industrial engineering.

+19. Cano, E.L. and Moguerza, J.M. and Redchuk, A. __Six sigma with R: statistical engineering for process improvement__.
+For statistical process control.

+20. Cox, D.R. and Reid, N. __The theory of the design of experiments__.
+For DOE.

+21. Anderson, T.W. __An introduction to multivariate statistical analysis__.

 Feel free to use this list, and recommend more entries.

 Some other book recommendations worth following: